Ms. Kamala ADHIKARI

 Kamala Adhikari is a the Coordinator of Online Child Safety Initiative, a consortium initiative led by Forum for Digital Equality and Internet Society Nepal.
 She is the Treasurer of Forum for digital Equality, and has keen interest on digital rights, protection of women and children in cyber space and mobile technologies.
 As Internet Governance enthusiast, she has participated various IG forums including, UNIGF, ICANN, Stockholm Internet Forum, APrIGF, Nepal IGF.

 Wellington, NZ - Editorial Board, International Journal of Digital Peace and Security (Academia)

 A Chicagoan lost in the Asia-Pacific, Klée is an ex-think tanker exploring the world of Internet Goverance, cyber policy, and capacity building.
 Formerly with APNIC, he currently works to build strong partnerships and incident response capacity across the Pacific with CERT NZ.
 Klée is also on the Advisory Board of the GFCE and Editorial Board of IJDPS.

 Mr. Peng Hwa ANG

-Singapore - Professor & Director, Singapore Internet Research Centre, Nanyang Technological University (Academia)
+Singapore - Professor, Nanyang Technological University (Academia)

-Professor Ang Peng Hwa is Director of the Singapore Internet Research Centre at the Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.
-He is the author of Ordering Chaos: Regulating the Internet (Thomson, 2005), which argues that the internet can be, is being and should be regulated.
+Professor Ang Peng Hwa is at the Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.
+He was a member of the Working Group on Internet Governance and a co-founder of the Asia Pacific Regional Internet Governance Forum.

 A lawyer by training, he worked as a journalist before going on to pursue a Master’s in communication management at the University of Southern California and a Ph.D. in the mass media at Michigan State University.